suriyun-production/mmorpg-kit-docs/docs/pages/025-getting-started-mmo.md

 For `Linux`, use `Terminal` go to path where you build the game such as `/Game/` then enter command like this:

 ```
-$ ./Game.x86_64 -startMapSpawnServer -spawnExePath "Path of your execution file such as /Game/Game.x86_64" -startCentralServer -startDatabaseServer -machineAddress "192.168.1.102"
+$ ./Game.x86_64 -startMapSpawnServer -spawnExePath "Path of your execution file such as /Game/Game.x86_64" -startCentralServer -startDatabaseServer -publicAddress "192.168.1.102"
 ```

 * * *